telerik/kendo-ui-core/docs/controls/editors/validator/how-to/validate-radio-buttons.md

 # Validate Radio Buttons with Only One Error Message

-The example below demonstrates how to validate a group of radio buttons in Kendo UI showing only one error message.
+The following example demonstrates how to validate a group of Kendo UI radio buttons and show only one error message.

 ###### Example